Cartography-jpl/pynitf/doc/design.rst

       if different.
    end note

+   class NitfDiffHandle {
+     +handle_diff(self, obj1, obj2, nitf_diff)
+   }
+   note bottom
+      Base class for handling difference between
+      two NITF object.
+Like always, you don't need to actually derive from this class if for whatever reason this isn't convenient
+      but you should provide this interface.

+      handle_diff returns (False, None) if it can't handle obj1 and obj2, (True, Comparison_result)
+      if it can.
+Comparison_result is True if objects are the "same", False otherwise. end note

    PriorityHandleSet <|-- NitfDiffHandleSet
    NitfDiff *-- NitfDiffHandleSet : Has a handle_set
+   NitfDiffHandleSet *-- "many" NitfDiffHandle

 Most of the time there is a known set of handles and configuration parameters, with a user adding or modifying a few.
 So we have both the default handles for NitfDiffHandleSet and default configuration.
 NitfDiff object can then